 Tip: Have your families review and sign a financial policy that is annually reviewed by your billers, managers, and the owners of your practice.
 A good financial policy encourages families to remember that they are ultimately responsible for all of their charges.

-bills program to generate your personal bills.
-Whether you print and mail your paper bills in the office or send them to a remote printing service, Partner’s billing engine has numerous tools and features that can make your collection process more efficient.
+bills program to generate personal bills.
+Whether you print and mail your paper bills in the office or send them electronically to a remote printing service, PCC includes numerous features to make your collection process more efficient.
 When you run your bills, you can use automatic or manual cycle billing.
 You can create custom messages that appear on bills of different aged receivables.
 You can also review and work on a list of people who need bills before generating them.

 Follow Up on Outstanding Bills

 At every encounter, your practice can review balances with the family during patient checkin, and go into more detail using the Payments tool.
 You can also use reporting tools, like The Personal Money Tracking Assistant (persview), to work down old, outstanding personal bills.

 Patients and families can pay their bill directly in the patient portal.
 When you receive a check or a payment through some other method, you can post personal payments and link them to specific charges in the Payments tool in PCC EHR.